motorlearner/project_tms_coactivation/README.md

 ### The Scripts

 Below is a brief description of the relevant scripts.
-Note that there may be additional scripts that are not listed below, as I am currently working on a Bayesian approach to the problem, using `Rstan`.
+Note that there may be additional scripts that are not listed below, as I was (tbc soon) working on a Bayesian approach to the problem using `Rstan`, because it makes quantifying uncertainty much easier in this case.

 <table>
     <tr>